 Product Announcement from Schatz Bearing Corp.

-Bearing Seals are a positive contacting closure that protects the bearing from contamination and provide and excellent retention of grease.
-The are numerous materials and designs available for bearing seal options.
+Bearing Seals are a positive contacting closure that protects the bearing from contamination and provide excellent retention of grease.
+There are numerous materials and designs available for bearing seal options.

 The following is a list of the standard Schatz sealing designs:

 Buna N molded rubber lip seal - The rubber lip seal provides excellent protection due to the face contacting the seal.
 The seal is available as a molded seal with a steel insert, or as steel shrouded with Buna N inserts.
 The operating temperature range of these seals is -65º F to 225º F.